stress measurement

 Life, Death, and the Gray Areas: My Unconventional Stance on Suicide

 Suicide is a complex topic, often painted in broad strokes.
-Yet, I find myself seeing it in shades of gray rather than black and white.
+Yet, I find myself seeing it in shades of gray areas rather than black and white.
 Let’s unpack this.
 Firstly, let’s be clear—I’m not here to romanticize suicide or offer it as a solution.
 No, sir.
-I firmly believe in extending a helping hand to those […]
+I firmly believe in extending a helping hand to […]